Leg Length Discrepancy and Short Right Leg Syndrome

 Note: This energetic effect was observed long before I was aware SRLS was the primary underlying cause for the left sided hip rotation…as a result, treatment was not always totally effective.
 Without insertion of a heel lift under the short leg, the hip would continue to default to the anteriorly rotated position.
 This was a mystery to me until the genetically dominant trait of a short right leg was brought to my attention.

 c.
 Emotional impact on the Heart.
 The Heart is about joy and happiness.
 Sadness, blocks heart energy/Qi flow through the left side of the chest, shoulder, neck and left side of the head/cranium.
 I am not necessarily talking about pathological depression, simply the ups and downs of the daily human condition has this effect.
 Of course, a traumatised individual will be exhibiting heightened symptoms.
 Virtually everyone I place my hands on is affected to some degree by this condition.
 It is a part of the story of all left shoulder issues.
 The left shoulder being more difficult to release than the right shoulder despite not being the dominant, more heavily used arm.
-Initially causing thickening and tightening in Pec Maj and Min, and the Scalenes on the left side and, in time, moving up the chain to the Cranium.
+Initially causing thickening and tightening in Pec Maj, Pec Min, and the Scalenes on the left side and, in time, moving up the chain to the Cranium.
 The amplitude of the Cranial Rhythm on the left side is often a quarter or a half of that on the right.

 d.
 In TCM philosophy, each organ is related to and can affect a particular body tissue...the lungs are associated with the skin, kidneys...bone and major joints like knees and shoulders, for stomach it is muscles, and the Liver has a direct effect on tendons.
 In response to Liver fire a gristle like quality and tightness develops through the tendons, down to the bone.
 Musculature when palpated has a steel cable like quality.
 It can escalate to acute long term pain non-responsive to massage, stretching and joint manipulation.
 Responsive topically to Gua Sha (minutes), TCM internal health herbal remedy (weeks) and dietary change to detox liver/digestion (months).
 Most noticeable in the upperback and shoulders.

 f.
 Pelvic block caused by structural leg length difference having a distal effect on mobility and health of lower limbs through a deadening of the vitality/life forces in the limb generally leading to poor wound healing, skin infection, reduced joint mobility, increased joint pain and meridian pain.
 An overall thickening and tightening of the tissue of the limb frequently interpreted as inflammation…and there will be a component of this manifesting as fluid retention in feet and ankles…it’s a kidney thing… but, in fact, it is also attributed to the effect of reduced energetic flow on connective tissue.
-These are acute stage cases not sighted frequently in my practice.
-I am guessing that should I visit retirement homes I would sight more instances.
+These are acute stage cases are not sighted frequently in my practice.
+I am guessing that should I visit retirement homes I would see much more of it.

-In my limited experience to date I have seen four cases of this effect on the right leg and one where both legs were equally affected.
+In my limited experience I have seen four cases of this effect on the right leg and one where both legs were equally affected.
 This latter case has both a high range leg length discrepancy (~20mm) and suffered two catastrophic lumbar disk injuries which required surgery.
 We will never know if heel lift treatment realigning lumbar vertebrae would have obviated the need for surgery…his medical practitioners did not assess for leg length discrepancy…he had not been told he has a short right leg.

 g.
 Pelvic and Lumbro-Sacral block from soft tissue strain blocking energetic flow through the spine upwards through the Thoracic and Cervical vertebrae restricting mobility particularly in the Transverse plane.